dan22333/FashionAI_AC215/README.md

 The Fashion AI Group

 **Project**
-Our goal is to create an AI-powered platform that aggregates fashion items from various brands, allowing users to quickly and easily find matching items without the hassle of endless browsing.
-Using our App, the users can put in a request such as "find me a classic dress for attending a summer wedding" and receive the clothing item that matches their request most closely.
+We are developing an AI-driven platform that consolidates fashion products from multiple brands, enabling users to efficiently discover matching items without the need for extensive searching.
+With our application, users can submit queries like "find me a classic dress for attending a summer wedding," and receive recommendations of clothing items that best fit their criteria.

 ## 1. Application Design Document

 ### Overview

-We have designed this application to use a server to access our finetuned FashionClip model, a vector database, to take user text queries and return recommended fashion items with key metadata information.
-The application design and architecture choices reflect these user needs.
+Our application utilizes a server to access our fine-tuned FashionClip model and a vector database to process user text queries, returning recommended fashion items along with essential metadata.
+The design and architectural decisions outlined below are made to address these user requirements.

-In the next milestone, we intend to deploy an LLM agent to improve the flexibility of how the users could interact with the Application.
+In the upcoming milestone, we plan to integrate a Large Language Model (LLM) agent to enhance the ways users can interact with the application.

 ---

 ### Solution Architecture

-The Fashion AI application integrates key components to deliver a seamless user experience.
-During the application run, pinecone_service, vector_service, backend and frontend components are run.
-Users interact with the frontend application through a web browser, sending requests to the backend API for fashion recommendations and stylist interactions.
+The Fashion AI application brings together several key components to ensure a smooth user experience.
+When the application is running, the `pinecone_service`, `vector_service`, backend, and frontend are all operational simultaneously.
+Users interact with the frontend via a web browser, sending requests to the backend API for fashion recommendations and stylist interactions.

-During the development cycle, we also have additional components that handle scraping, captioning, fintuning.
+During development, we also have additional components responsible for scraping raw images, generating captions for those images, and fine-tuning the FashionClip model with our new data.

-User interface will be covered in the frontend section below.
+The user interface details are provided in the frontend section below.

-Here are the key components. each is a subfolder in the server folder:
+The main components, each located in a subfolder within the `[src/server](src/server)` directory, are:

-1. **Frontend**: the frontend application is built using Next.js.
-It serves as the user interface for the Fashion AI application, allowing users to interact with the AI stylist and browse fashion items.
+1. **`[Frontend](src/server/frontend)`**: Built with Next.js, the frontend serves as the user interface, allowing users to interact with the AI stylist and browse fashion items.

-2. **Backend**: The backend directory contains the core API for the Fashion AI application.
-It handles requests from the frontend, processes user queries, and interacts with the database and external services to provide fashion recommendations.
+2. **`[Backend](src/server/backend)`**: The backend contains the core API of the application.
+It handles incoming requests from the frontend, processes user queries, and communicates with the database and external services to provide fashion recommendations.

-3. **Pinecone service**: The pinecone_service directory contains the implementation for interacting with Pinecone, a vector database service used for managing and querying high-dimensional data.
-This service is essential for handling fashion item embeddings and similarity searches.
+3. **`[Pinecone service](src/server/pinecone_service)`**: This directory includes the implementation for interfacing with Pinecone, a vector database service used for managing and querying high-dimensional data.

-4. **Vector service**: The vector_service directory is responsible for managing vector representations of fashion items and performing similarity searches.
-This service leverages machine learning models to generate embeddings for fashion items, enabling efficient retrieval based on user queries.
+4. **`[Vector service](src/server/vector_service)`**: Responsible for handling vector representations of fashion items and performing similarity searches.

 ---